mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/security/index.md

       Set ROLE_MANAGEMENT_OPTIONS_MODE to either internal or ldap, according to your needs Check AUTHORIZATION_OPTIONS_ENABLED checkbox (optional to enable authorization)
       ```
-   1. If you are using only internal auth, no further configuration is required for DSE.
+   1. If you are using only internal auth, no further configuration is required for {{ model.shortTechName }}.
 If you are also using ldap, then follow the sections below to configure ldap based on your needs.

-## DSE LDAP Configuration
+## {{ model.shortTechName }} LDAP Configuration
 When you enable LDAP authentication in DataStax Enterprise, users and groups that are managed by external LDAP servers can be authenticated by DataStax Enterprise.
-To enable LDAP authentication with your DSE cluster, you need to configure the followings:
+To enable LDAP authentication with your {{ model.shortTechName }} cluster, you need to configure the followings:

    1. In Advanced Installation wizard, you need to configure the following fields according to your LDAP settings:
       ```